Raszowa, Lower Silesian Voivodeship

 Raszowa is a village in the administrative district of Gmina Lubin, within Lubin County, Lower Silesian Voivodeship, in south-western Poland.

 History

 The village was first mentioned in Old Polish as Rasowa in a 1267 deed, when it was part of fragmented Piast-ruled Poland.
 The village later passed to Bohemia, Prussia and Germany.
 During World War II, the German administration operated a forced labor subcamp of the Stalag VIII-A prisoner-of-war camp in the village.

-From 1975–1998 it was located in the former Legnica Voivodeship.
+From 1975 to 1998 it was located in the former Legnica Voivodeship.